-Check out this Valentines Heart Wood Wall Art made with wood shims!
+Check out this Valentines Wood Shim Hearts Wall Art!
+It’s so simple.

 Sometimes I like to just do weird things like look around at what I have on hand and create something I’ve never seen before.
 It’s really one of my favorite things to do, to be honest.

-This heart project came to be because I had a bunch of excess packages of shims from my DIY Textured Headboard/Footboard project that needed to be made into something awesome, and I had also joined a collaboration called #makersheartattack on Instagram, so I had nothin’ but ❤HEARTS❤ on my mind.
+This wood shim hearts project came to be because I had a bunch of excess packages of shims from my DIY Textured Headboard/Footboard project that needed to be made into something awesome, and I had also joined a collaboration called #makersheartattack on Instagram, so I had nothin’ but ❤HEARTS❤ on my mind.

 My actual contribution to the collab is the very colorful Wooden Heart Decor , but this project was equally fun to do and appeals to those of us that are afraid of color. 😉